Hectopasca1/BUCToolkit_Wiki/_posts/2025-07-08-introduction.md

 runner.run(model)
 ```

-#### Using low-level functions
+#### Using Low-level Functions

-While for low-level methods, they are more like general algorithms for optimization,
+As for low-level methods, they are more like general algorithms for optimization,
 saddle point search, Newton dynamics evolution and Monte Carlo samplings.
 Hence, all arguments (such as the function, gradient function,
 target variables and other variables) should be set manually.